blurer/lxc-lab/README.md

 * Fix parallel creation and destruction of containers, will improve performance.
 * Add options for different sizes (t2.nano, t2.micro, 128mb, etc).
 * Include basic Ansible playbooks
+* Have backup for build.sh if default image isn't found. ie. fallback to Ubuntu or CentOS if not found.